Originally from The Golden City, Julie has explored the ins and outs of moving and has written all the tips down.

 Top Recommended Schools for the Lower Grade Levels

 Both primary and secondary schooling is of great importance for a child’s further development luckily you are relocating to one of the best cities to raise a family in the US, so there will be plenty of educational institutions.
 So, in case you’re also looking for an elementary or middle school for your younger child, we would like to give you some ideas.
 These, too, are of rather good quality, so there’s no need for worries.

 Alamo Elementary School

 Alamo counts 533 students from preschool to fifth grade.
 The focus is on the community, as well as the development of a child’s social and emotional skills.
 The cost of living in San Francisco can be somewhat steep, and this is especially the case if you decide to move somewhere close to Alamo, as the neighborhood is somewhat pricey.
 If you’re relocating on a tight budget and you need a more affordable solution, moving to the suburbs is always a good idea to reduce the costs of moving, as well as donating unwanted items.

 A.P.
 Giannini Middle School

 When you figure out how to reduce relocation expenses anytime is the best time of the year to move here for education because as you can see, SF really does offer top-notch educational opportunities regardless of age, nationality, social status, etc. So it can be worth moving into a smaller home if you get closer to some of these schools.
 College options in the Bay area are also something to keep in mind because many are moving alone to another state just to get closer to them.
-Your kids probably won’t be that thrilled about the relocation, as we all know how making friends in a new city can be stressful.
+Your kids probably won’t be that thrilled about moving to SF, as we all know how making friends in a new city can be stressful.
 But when you get there, it won’t be long before they come to love SF and the new community even more than the old one – that’s how satisfied students there are.